 ●Connecticut Food System Alliance.
 The Alliance, sponsored by Hartford Food System, envisions a Connecticut where everyone has access to safe, nutritious, culturally appropriate, and affordable food; where the food supply chain supports many vibrant and varied businesses that provide sustainable livelihoods; and where stewardship of soil, water, air and energy resources is an integral part of a resilient and robust culture of food, health and community.

 ●Rhode Island Food Policy Council.
 The mission of RIFPC is to promote an equitable, economically vibrant, and environmentally sustainable food system in the Ocean State.
 We align resources, advocate for good food policy, and implement high-impact projects.
 Our work is aligned with the Rhode Island food strategy, which was released by Governor Gina Raimondo in 2017.

 ●The Partnership works in close collaboration with the Food Solutions New England.

-Funding for Phase 1 of this project has been made possible by the John Merck Fund and by U.S. Department of Agriculture’s (USDA) Agricultural Marketing Service through grant [AM200100XXXXG100].
+The project was launched through a public-private partnership with funding from The John Merck Fund, the Henry P. Kendall Foundation, and the USDA Regional Food System Partnership grant program.
+Funding for this project was made possible by the U.S. Department of Agriculture’s (USDA) Agricultural Marketing Service [grant agreement ID 6000016070].
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the USDA.